South Wales Railway: Mineral and other traffic development

 The gauge conversion immediately rendered the neighbouring independent railways more accessible as the break of gauge had been done away with.
 The development of industry in South Wales provided a considerable spur to the mineral traffic on the SWR route.
 The development was by no means confined to the collieries in the South Wales Valleys.
 Iron, and later steel, industries became important, at first largely concentrated on extractive processes but soon followed by intermediate and finishing industries; tinplate came to have especial importance.
 Copper smelting developed a massive importance, centred on Swansea.

-General commercial social development fed a demand for ordinary passenger and goods traffic, and some coastal towns became important as holiday resorts in the last quarter of the nineteenth century.
+General commercial social development fed a demand for ordinary passenger and goods traffic, and some coastal towns became important as holiday resorts in the last quarter of the 19th century.

-Nonetheless many independent railway companies saw the GWR as a difficult partner, and the use of coastal shipping for mineral transport remained high.
+Nonetheless, many independent railway companies saw the GWR as a difficult partner, and the use of coastal shipping for mineral transport remained high.